GoPro action camera mounted on a chest harness

 Pros

-• 50-in-1 accessory kit included makes this a complete first-time-buyer setup
+• 50-in-1 accessory kit makes this a complete first-time-buyer setup

 • HyperSmooth stabilization carried over from the HERO line